stephenajulu/ajulusthoughts.com/content/post/why-men-must-level-up-you-have-no-choice.md

 <br>

 > Back in the days of our grand fathers and great grandfathers, boys used to be initiated through pain and suffering in order to become men.
-There was circumcision(no anesthesia used), front teeth pulling(no anesthesia), hunting, killing lions and other wild animals, isolation, beatings, blood letting and more.
+There was circumcision(no anesthesia), front teeth pulling(no anesthesia), hunting, killing lions and other wild animals, isolation in forests, beatings, blood letting, "natural" tatooing(like the Sudanese people), fighting and more.

+I believe initiation needs to be brought back.

 Hi guys.
 Look, I understand you are depressed, I understand you have no money, I understand you have no motivation but guys, you have no other choice, you absolutely have no other choice.